 Consumer Prices in Tbilisi are 69.38% lower than in New York, NY

 Consumer Prices Including Rent in Tbilisi are 79.33% lower than in New York, NY

 Rent Prices in Tbilisi are 90.08% lower than in New York, NY

 Restaurant Prices in Tbilisi are 69.59% lower than in New York, NY

 Groceries Prices in Tbilisi are 75.53% lower than in New York, NY

-Transport in Croatia is reasonably priced, quick and generally efficient.
+Transport in Georgia is reasonably priced, quick and generally efficient.